Capture of Maastricht: Siege

 By the beginning of August Don Gonzalo de Córdoba was reinforced by the Imperial commander Pappenheim, who brought 12,000 infantry and 4,000 cavalry.
 He resolved to attack the Dutch lines and force them to raise the siege.
 In a two-pronged attack, Don Gonzalo made a show of force on one side of the river and Pappenheim attacked the lines on the other side.
 This plan was well-conceived but in the end the strength of Frederick Henry's lines of contravallation and the superior morale of his troops (who were encouraged by his presence during the fighting) decided the day.
 Pappenheim was forced back with the loss of 1500 men.
-One of the casualties on the Dutch side was Robert de Vere, 19th Earl of Oxford.
+Among the casualties on the Dutch side were Robert de Vere, 19th Earl of Oxford and Sir Edward Harwood.

 Having failed to raise the siege by force of arms, Don Gonzalez and Pappenheim decided to cut the Dutch supply lines and so starve them out of their strong position.
 However, the besiegers had sufficient supplies in their camps for another two months, so Frederick Henry simply ignored the relief forces' actions and pressed on with the siege.

 The attackers were faced with a determined resistance from the garrison who made many sorties, particularly against the English approach, but in the end both the approaches reached the ditch.
 It was decided to mine the walls to form a breach and to this end two tunnels were dug beneath the ditch.
 A mine was detonated in one of them underneath the walls and a forlorn hope assaulted the breach on the night of 21 August.
 This assault succeeded in gaining a lodgement in the walls and the garrison capitulated the following morning, fearing that the town would be sacked if the attackers broke in.